2018 Atlantic hurricane season: Season effects

-This is a table of the tropical cyclones that formed in the 2018 Atlantic hurricane season.
-It includes their duration, names, intensities, areas affected, damages, and death totals.
+This is a table of all of the tropical cyclones that formed in the 2018 Atlantic hurricane season.
+It includes their name, duration, peak classification and intensities, areas affected, damage, and death totals.
 Deaths in parentheses are additional and indirect (an example of an indirect death would be a traffic accident), but were still related to that storm.
-Damage and deaths include totals while the storm was extratropical, a tropical wave, or a low, and all the damage figures are in USD.
-Potential tropical cyclones are not included in this table.
+Damage and deaths include totals while the storm was extratropical, a wave, or a low, and all of the damage figures are in 2018 USD.